SaludLemus/rshell_project/README.md

 Syntax is very strict.
 Extra spaces will crash the parser.

-An unequal amount of parathesis will also crash the parser.
+An unequal amount of parentheses will also crash the parser.